-Click on the red circle with the internal cross
+Click on the red circle with the WHITE cross

 You can create a manual pin directly from Pinterest.
 Just go to either the Pinterest home page or your profile page and click on the red circle with a cross in it on the top right hand side of the page and select create pin.
 See image below.

 Click on Create Pin in the drop down box

 This is the drop down box that will appear after clicking on the red circle with white cross button on the home or your profile page.